Byron/gitoxide/README.md

 * **Packfiles cannot load files bigger than 2^31 or 2^32 on 32 bit systems**
   * As these systems cannot address more memory than that.
   * _potential remedy_: implement a sliding window to map and unmap portions of the file as needed.
+    * However, those who need to access big packs on these systems would rather resort to `git` itself, allowing our implementation to be simpler and potentially more performant.
-* **Objects larger than 32bits cannot be loaded on 32 bit systems**
+* **Objects larger than 32 bits cannot be loaded on 32 bit systems**
   * in-memory representations objects cannot handle objects greater than the amount of addressable memory.
   * This should not affect git LFS though.
 * **CRC32** implementation doesn't use SIMD
-  * Probably at no cost one could upgrade to the **crc32fast** crate, but it looks unmaintained and has more code.
+  * Probably at no cost one could upgrade to the **crc32fast** crate, but it looks unmaintained and builds more slowly.
 * **git-url** _might_ be more restrictive than what git allows as for the most part, it uses a browser grade URL parser.
+  * Thus far there is no proof for this, and as _potential remedy_ we could certainly re-implement exactly what git does to handle its URLs.

 ## Credits